ibm-cloud-docs/Cloudant/api/using_views.md

 If the fingerprint changes,
 then the view indexes are rebuilt.

 View index rebuilds occur whenever a change occurs to any one view from all the views that are defined in the design document.
 For example, if you have a design document with three views, and you update the design document, all three view indexes within the design document are rebuilt.
+If you need to make changes to a design document for a larger database, have a look at the [Design Document Management Guide](/docs/services/Cloudant?topic=cloudant-design-document-management#managing-changes-to-a-design-document).
-{: note}
+{: tip}

 If the database was updated recently, the results might be delayed when the view is accessed.